55 Handpicked DIY Escape Room Puzzle Ideas That Spark Joy & Mystery

 Next, plug the laptop into a power socket, but turn off the power to that room or outlet using your fuse box.
 When players go to look for the clue and the laptop doesn’t power on, they’ll need to figure out why.

-Make sure it’s clear to players that the fuse box is part of the game (lead them to it with a trail of blood or put one of those red dot stickers I mentioned earlier on it).
+Make sure it’s clear to players that the fuse box is part of the game (lead them to it with a trail of blood or mark all game-related items with a red-dot sticker)

 There’s an app for that

-Imagine leaving a URL lying around as a clue and requiring your players to pull their phones out and go to a website that you created to find a clue.
+Imagine leaving a URL lying around as a clue and requiring your players to pull their phones out and go to a website that you created to find the next one.

 Sound too hard?
 Don't worry; with today’s online tools, this is way easier than it sounds!